 Pictures of the Princetown Branch line.

 My late father Gerald Worth worked on the Princetown Branch line in the period up to its closure.
-Below are the pictures that he took of the line and the men that worked on it.
-All these pictures were in his scrapbook, but I know that one or two were not taken by him.
-If anyone knows of any glaring copyright problems please let me know at firstname.lastname@example.org Also, if you know the name of anyone in the pictures I'd love to hear from you.
+Some below are pictures that he took of the line and the men that worked on it.
+I have also recently been given permission to add pictures taken by another photographer.
+If anyone knows of any glaring copyright problems please let me know at email@example.com Also, if you know the name of anyone in the pictures I'd love to hear from you.

 First up is this badly damaged aerial photo of Princetown from the West showing the layout of the Railway Station in relation to the village.
 Just out of shot at the bottom of the picture was the stone bridge over the railway line.
 A small aside - when this bridge was demolished some of the stones were used to make a track across the moor leading to the yard at the end of Hessary View.
 It turns out that the bridge had been constructed of some of the granite sleepers that had comprised the old tramway from the 1820's.
 They can be seen in the ground near to the track leading up to North Hessary Tor .